Medically known as food-borne illness or food-borne disease, you probably know food poisoning as miserable -- whatever it's called.

 Most people rarely get sick from contaminated foods because their immune systems are strong enough to protect them.
 But when harmful...

 The disease, also known as Ebola hemorrhagic fever or Ebola virus, kills up to 90% of people who are infected.

 Could There Be an Outbreak in the U.S.?

 Although movies and books describe major outbreaks of Ebola-like disease in the U.S., they're just fiction.
 So far serious Ebola cases have only shown up in Central and West Africa.

 The CDC says there’s no significant risk of Ebola in the United States.
 It has strong safety measures in place for people who have Ebola and are brought to the U.S. for treatment.

 Ebola can spread from country to country when people travel.
-So it is possible for Ebola to reach the U.S. if someone who is infected travels here on a plane.
-But there are safety measures in place to prevent people from coming to U.S. airports with the disease.
+So it is possible for it to reach the U.S. if an infected person travels here.
+But there are ways to prevent people from coming to U.S. airports with the disease.

 Airline crews are trained to spot the symptoms of Ebola in passengers flying from places where the virus is found.
 Crews are told to quarantine anyone who looks infected.

 Ebola isn’t as contagious as more common viruses like colds, influenza, or measles.
 It spreads to people by contact with the skin or bodily fluids of an infected animal, like a monkey, chimp, or fruit bat.
 Then it moves from person to person the same way.
 Those who care for a sick person or bury someone who has died from the disease often get it.